murali-krishna-mk/PrjectIdeas-/README.md

-# Top 50 Challenging Software Projects with Development Guides and Technologies (Part 1: Projects 1-25)
+# Top Challenging Software Projects with Development Guides and Technologies

 1. Build your own operating system - 10/10